RyanEAA/django-trailcam-animal-tracker/README.md

 When images are uploaded (or a researcher clicks **Analyze**), the system:

-1. Crops the bottom overlay of the trailcam image
+1. Uses the camera's **OCR mask** to extract specific regions from the image (temperature, pressure, camera ID, date, time)
-2. Applies OCR (Tesseract)
+2. Applies OCR (Tesseract) with preprocessing (4x upscaling + binarization) to each region
-3. Extracts:
+3. Extracts and parses:
    * Camera ID (e.g. `TRAILCAM05`)
    * Date
    * Time
    * Temperature (°C)
    * Pressure (inHg)
 4. Normalizes common OCR errors:
-   * 0, Q, D -> 0 in a camera number
+   * Camera ID last 2 chars: O→0, Q→0, S→5, I→1, etc.
 5. Automatically attaches/creates Camera (defaults to St. Edward's Univ. coords on create)
 6. Runs **SpeciesNet** on the image to detect animals/people/vehicles and stores detections with normalized bounding boxes (0..1)
 7. Saves parsed metadata and detections to the database